microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/customize-client.md

 # Customize the Graph Service Client

-In order to change the default behavior Graph SDK client, you can create a customized native client library and pass it into the constructor of the service library client.
-This provides the opportunity to configure the native library with the desired parameters and middleware pipeline.
-Middleware components can be removed and added.
+The Microsoft Graph SDK client configures a default set of middleware that allows the SDK to communicate with the Microsoft Graph endpoints.
+This default set is customizable, allowing you to change the behavior of the client.
+For example, you can insert customized logging, or add a test handler to simulate specific scenarios.Middleware components can be removed and added.
 It is important to note the order of execution of middleware components is significant.

 ## [C#](#tab/csharp)